 Emergency Nurse Practitioner

-If you are an experienced nurse who is ready to work in a fast-paced clinical setting and treat varying levels of acuity, the Emergency Nurse Practitioner specialty may be right for you.
-This is a dual focus Family Nurse Practitioner and Adult-Gerontology Acute Care Nurse Practitioner specialty that prepares you as an Emergency Nurse Practitioner.
+If you are an experienced nurse who is ready to work in a fast-paced clinical setting and manage varying levels of acuity, the Emergency Nurse Practitioner specialty may be right for you.
+Building on a Family Nurse Practitioner (FNP) foundation, the Emergency Nurse Practitioner Specialty prepares you for dual certification to practice in diverse emergency care settings.

 You will meet the growing need among emergency departments for skilled providers to treat children, adults and seniors with urgent primary care needs, critical illnesses, injuries or trauma.

-Vanderbilt University School of Nursing is ranked as the #13 graduate school of nursing, according to U.S. News and World Report.
+Vanderbilt University School of Nursing is ranked as the #6 graduate school of nursing for its MSN and #13 for its DNP, according to U.S. News & World Report.
 We are also next door to Vanderbilt University Medical Center, one of the nation’s top academic medical centers.
 But most importantly, we are committed to the success of our students.
 We offer a rigorous curriculum taught by doctorally prepared faculty who share their own diverse, real-world experience.
 Our students benefit from low faculty-to-student ratios and personalized attention.
 You will also benefit from your classmates with diverse backgrounds and experiences that will enrich your learning experience.

-This innovative specialty, the first dual Emergency Nurse Practitioner specialty in the country, offers a unique curriculum to prepare nurses at the advanced practice level to provide emergency care across the lifespan for all acuities.
+This innovative specialty offers a unique curriculum to prepare nurses at the advanced practice level to provide emergency care across the lifespan for all acuities.

 - The Family Nurse Practitioner specialty teaches preventive health, patient education, disease management, and illness prevention strategies for everyone from infants to seniors.

-Applicants are required to have at least two years of current RN Experience, one full year of which must be as an RN in the Emergency Department.
+Applicants are required to have at least two years of current RN Experience, one full year of which must be as an RN in the Emergency Department, along with current TNCC, ACLS and PALS certifications.
 Our curriculum is offered in a modified distance learning format that allows you to earn your degree without having to relocate or give up employment.
-More Info >
+More Info

 As an Emergency Nurse Practitioner, you can serve your patients in a variety of practice settings, such as: